Keyword Assisted Topic Models: The Dynamic

 \subsection{Empirical Evaluation}

-In this section, we empirically evaluate the performance of the dynamic \keyATM{} by analyzing the corpus of the United States Supreme Court opinions from the Supreme Court Database (SCD) project \citep{SCD}.\if0\blind\footnote{ \if0\blind We thank Doug Rice for kindly sharing the text data of the Supreme Court opinions used in his paper \citep{Rice2017}.} \fi Like the Congressional bill data set analyzed in Section~\ref{subsec:base-empirical}, the key advantage of this data set is that human coders have identified the primary topic of each opinion and each topic comes with keywords.
-The only difference between the dynamic \keyATM{} and the dynamic \wLDA{} is the existence of keyword topics.
+In this section, we empirically evaluate the performance of the dynamic \keyATM{} by analyzing the corpus of the United States Supreme Court opinions from the Supreme Court Database (SCD) project. \footnote{\url{http://scdb.wustl.edu/} Accessed December 10, 2019} Like the Congressional bill data set analyzed in Section~\ref{subsec:base-empirical}, the key advantage of this data set is that human coders have identified the primary topic of each opinion and each topic comes with keywords.
+The only difference between the dynamic \keyATM{} and \wLDA{} is the existence of keyword topics.
 We show that the dynamic \keyATM{} yields more interpretable topics and better classification performance than the dynamic \wLDA{}.
 Moreover, the time trend of topic prevalence estimated with \keyATM{} is closer to the human coding than that of \wLDA{} without keywords.